elucian/bee/syntax/structure.md

 ### Code block
 Statements can be contained in blocks of code.

-* do    :anonymous simple context block
-* with  :create a scope qualifier suppression block/ mapping block
-* when  :create multi-path conditional selector
+* when  :create two ways decision statement
-* check :create a multi-path value selector
+* case  :create multi path conditional selector
-* cycle :create unconditional repetitive block of code
-* while :create conditional repetitive block of code
+* while :create conditional repetitive block
-* scan  :create visitor block for all elements in a collection
+* for   :create iterator for all elements in a domain or collection
-* trial :create trial/error block of code to handle exceptions
+* trial :create a block of code that may fail, to handle exceptions

 **notes:**